Duanju

-Duanju (短剧 (短劇)), sometimes translated in English as short drama, vertical drama, microdrama, vertical minidrama or mobile drama, is a type of short form web or television series that originated in China.
-These series typically feature 1–2 minute episodes, and a complete production may include 20 to 100 episodes, resulting in a total runtime similar to one or two feature-length films.
-Produced specifically for smartphone viewing, many duanju are shot in vertical format and optimized for fragmented, bite-sized consumption on platforms such as Douyin (TikTok China).
+Duanju (短剧 (短劇)), sometimes translated in English as microdrama, short drama, vertical drama, vertical minidrama, vertical series or mobile drama, is a type of short form web or television series that originated in China.
+The series typically feature 1–2 minute episodes.
+A series may include 20 to 100 episodes, resulting in a total runtime comparable in some cases to that of one or two feature films.
+Produced specifically for smartphone viewing, many are shot in vertical format and optimized for fragmented, bite-sized consumption on platforms such as Douyin.
 Some titles are further adapted into interactive film-style mobile games.
-Duanju is characterized by fast-paced plots and heightened melodrama, sometimes adapted from Chinese web fiction.
+Duanju is characterized by fast-paced plots and heightened melodrama, with common themes including revenge, organized crime, wealth and status, and romantic relationships.

+Terminology

+The Chinese term duanju literally means "short drama", and is sometimes used in English-language contexts, particularly in academic and industry discourse.
+It's worth noting that duanju in Chinese language also refers to "sketch comedy," especially in Taiwan.

+History

 Emergence and development in China

-Duanju originates from Chinese Web fictions that started around 2002.
+The narrative of duanju is deeply embedded in the Chinese web fictions which began around 2002.
 These fictions were written by users on websites such as Qidian and were released in installments, where readers had the option to pay per chapter or a subscription.

-Video-form duanju started in 2013 on Youku Tudou before moving to apps like TikTok, ReelShort, DramaBox, GoodShort, and Kuaishou.
-By 2023 the audience for duanju reached about 1.6 billion people.

-Between 2020 and 2022, the format became professionalized: fast shoots (often under two weeks), vertical 9:16 format, smaller budgets, and monetization through freemium or pay-per-episode models.
-Unlike the majority of content submitted to apps like TikTok, duanju are professionally-produced rather than user-generated.
-Chinese production companies hire professional actors and crew to shoot and edit the content.
-The shows are typically freemium, offering a few episodes for free before monetizing through various means, including video-on-demand and subscriptions.